ClarkMcGrew/edep-sim/README.md

    * SegmentDetectors: The energy deposition information (A map keyed by sensitive detector name, containing a vector of TG4HitSegments).

 #### The Trajectory Class (and Friends)

 The trajectory information for each particle simulated in GEANT4 is contained in a TG4Trajectory object.
 This is a data-only class defined in TG4Trajectory.h.
-It has the public user fields:
+It has the deprecated public fields, and accessor that should be used instead of the field:

-  * TrackId: The track identifier for this particular trajectory.
+  * TrackId [GetTrackId()]: The track identifier for this particular trajectory.
 This is a positive integer.

-  * ParentId: The track identifier for the parent of this trajectory.
+  * ParentId [GetParentId()]: The track identifier for the parent of this trajectory.
 This is an integer.
 If the track is from a primary particle, the parent identifier will be zero.

-  * Name: The type of particle creating this track.
+  * Name [GetName()]: The type of particle creating this track.

-  * PDGCode: The PDG MC code for the type of particle creating this track.
+  * PDGCode [GetPDGCode()]: The PDG MC code for the type of particle creating this track.

-  * InitialMomentum: The initial momentum of track (A TLorentzVector).
+  * InitialMomentum [GetInitialMomentum()]: The initial momentum of track (A TLorentzVector).

-  * Points: A vector of TG4TrajectoryPoints along the track.
+  * Points: This has type TrajectoryPoitns and is equivalent to vector of TG4TrajectoryPoints along the track.

 The TG4TrajectoryPoint is a data-only class with the following information.

-  * Position: The position of the trajectory point (A TLorentzVector)
+  * Position [GetPosition()]: The position of the trajectory point (A TLorentzVector)

-  * Momentum: The momentum (a TVector3) as the trajectory leaves the point.
+  * Momentum [GetMomentum()]: The momentum (a TVector3) as the trajectory leaves the point.

-  * Process: The process type which created this point.
+  * Process [GetProcess()]: The process type which created this point.
     These are defined by GEANT4.

-  * Subprocess: The subprocess type which create this point.
+  * Subprocess [GetSubprocess()]: The subprocess type which create this point.
 These are defined by GEANT4.

 #### The Energy Deposition Class (and Friends).